 Enclosed is a draft NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
 7:14A.
-The permittee owns/operates 6 combined sewer overflow (CSO) outfalls that are equipped with solids/floatables removal equipment to the Passaic River (classified as SE3(C2)).
+This existing facility owns/operates five (5) combined sewer overflow (CSO) outfalls which are equipped with solids/floatables controls.
+These CSO outfalls discharge into the Passaic River and the Lower Passaic River Unnamed Tributary (Frank's Creek) which are classified as SE3(C2) waters.